 Eric Prydz – Pjanoo

-In this song, Eric Prydz finds a way to make repetitive movement sound interesting.
+In this song, Eric Prydz finds a way to make repetitive movements sound interesting.
 The chords are not actually repetitive; it’s the melody that gets repeated.
 There are subtle changes in the chords that keep things interesting.

 Flume ft Kai: Never Be Like You

-It has more major chords, but still manages to sound melancholic; must be the second chord (ii).
+It has more major chords, but still manages to sound melancholic; it must be the second chord (ii).